jfeaver/elm-freecell/IMPROVEMENTS.md

+FIXME: focused card no longer transfers to the card behind (no pointer cursor) (sometimes?)
+FIXME: drag and drop is broken?
+Sometimes but not others?

+- Seeded games (maybe an easy win game to make dev easier)

 - 50 images are loaded separately!!
 Let's embed the SVG directly?
 - CSS animations/animation frames (animate cancelled moves and auto moves)
 - Error messages (Can't do that because ...)
-- Undo
-- Seeded games (maybe an easy win game to make dev easier)
 - Win/Loss conditions and messages
 - hitbox drop collisions (versus point collision right now)
 - ignore right click
 - highlight any possible card location other than free cells
 - pulse possible card locations twice and then stop (??)
-- Add focused pile indicator showing the maximum movable pile
 - When I'm tired, it's hard to see the transition point between a highlighted card and a pile indicator
-- Extract a Game.Msg from Msg (and move game updates to Game)